jujufugh/jujufugh.github.io/security-main/database/advanced/aso-aco/aco/tde.md

     - If the behavior specified by the `ENCRYPT_NEW_TABLESPACES` setting conflicts with the behavior specified by the `TABLESPACE_ENCRYPTION` setting, then the `TABLESPACE_ENCRYPTION` behavior takes precedence
     - So, `ENCRYPT_NEW_TABLESPACES` is automatically set to `ALWAYS` when `TABLESPACE_ENCRYPTION` is set to `AUTO_ENABLE`

-3. Finally, create gzip backup of the encrypted sample test_data datafile
+3. Finally, create gzip backup of the encrypted sample test_data_enc datafile

     ````
     <copy>